tutorcruncher/morpheus/flow.md

 Info about the "message group" is saved to elasticsearch to become the parent in a parent-child relationship.

 New jobs are created to send each message.

 ### 6 each message is sent

+Perhaps do message and PDF rendering (which are CPU bound and require the templates) in the main job.

 * message rendered from context
 * attachments either pulled from S3 or PDF generated from html